mwertich/CIL/README.md

 (You can also call the entire training and validation lists: --train-list train_list.txt --val-list val_list.txt (requiring almost 200 GB RAM to store all intermediate predictions), so we recommend using the smaller lists instead)

-Furthermore, you need to specify your ethz username on the cluster so that the data gets stored at scratch on the cluster or point to a local path where predictions_temp can be stored:
+Furthermore, you need to specify your ethz username on the cluster so that the intermediate prediction of the base and expert models get stored at scratch on the cluster or point to a local path at --predictions-temp-root where predictions_temp can be stored:

 ### 4. Learn Metamodel by loading all predictions/uncertainties and utilizing Mixture of Experts Ensembling, and Inverse Uncertainty Averaging